scottdurow/dataverse-ify/src/browser-tests/README.md

 To run the browser tests:

-1. Run `npm run build-browser`.
+1. Run `npm run browser-tests-build`.
 This will use web-pack to create the `dist-tests\browser-test.js` next to the `browser-tests.html` page.

 2. Configure a Fiddler autoresponder:
    `REGEX:(?insx).+\/dataverseify-tests\/(?'fname'[^?]*.*)`